Truth Be Told (2019 TV series): Season 3 (2023)

+The titles are from a poem.

 Production

 Development

 On January 3, 2018, Apple announced that it was developing a television series based on the novel Are You Sleeping by Kathleen Barber.
 The show was created by Nichelle Tramble Spellman who also wrote and executive produced the series as well.
 Other executive producers include Octavia Spencer via her Orit Entertainment, Reese Witherspoon and Lauren Neustadter for their company Hello Sunshine, and Peter Chernin, Jenno Topping and Kristen Campo for Chernin Entertainment.
 On May 2, 2018, Apple announced that they had given the production a series order for a first season consisting of ten episodes.
 On June 13, 2018, it was reported that Anna Foerster would direct the series' first episode.
 A featurette from the series was released on November 26, 2019.
 On March 5, 2020, Apple renewed the series for a second season, which premiered on August 20, 2021.
 On December 7, 2021, Apple renewed the series for a third season which premiered on January 20, 2023.
+On April 24, 2023, Apple canceled the series after three seasons.